-Battery: Li-Ion Pros: Thousands of small-scale batteries connected together Reliable, bankable supply chain to form a grid-scale resource High energy density Cons: Cycle-limited due to energy storage capacity degradation • Flammable material requires extra consideration during siting Battery: Flow Pros: Two large tanks store electrolytes which are pumped Some chemistries do not degrade into a reversible power producing cell.
+Battery: Li-Ion Pros: Thousands of small-scale batteries connected together Reliable, bankable supply chain to form a grid-scale resource Relatively high energy density Cons: Cycle-limited due to energy storage capacity degradation Flammable material requires extra consideration during siting Battery: Flow Pros: Two large tanks store electrolytes which are pumped Some chemistries do not degrade into a reversible power producing cell.
 A selectively and can be cycled indefinitely permeable membrane within cell keeps fluids from Cons: mixing.
-Several different flow chemistries have been Relatively low energy density developed. • Relatively low round trip efficiency Flywheels Pros: A spinning mass is accelerated to convert and store Very responsive electrical energy as kinetic energy.
+Several different flow chemistries have been Relatively low energy density developed.
+Relatively low round trip efficiency Flywheels Pros: A spinning mass is accelerated to convert and store Very responsive electrical energy as kinetic energy.
 The mass can then be Cons: decelerated to convert the stored kinetic energy back to Relatively low energy capacities electrical energy.
 A near-frictionless bearing and vacuum enclosure are used to minimize standby energy loss.
 Pumped Hydropower Pros: An electric machine pumps water from a lower reservoir Mature technology operating at to an upper reservoir to convert and store electrical 100's MW/MWh scale. energy as potential energy.
-The water can then be Cons: released to flow back to the lower reservoir to produce Limited available sites electric power.
-Often difficult to permit Table 2.
-Brief overview of the storage technologies considered as in-scor in Appendix Section Technologies.
+The water can then be Cons: released to flow back to the lower reservoir to produce Often have very large top-line electric power. project costs and long implementation timelines which can be perceived as a risk in Appendix Section Technologies.